mlarsen-source/centroid-finder/README.md

 - Processes MP4 videos frame-by-frame using a Java backend.
 - Converts frames into pixel arrays and performs Euclidean color-distance calculations.
 - Binarizes frames based on user-selected color and threshold values.
-- Identifies connected pixel groups using a DFS search algorithm.
+- Identifies connected pixel groups using a BFS search algorithm.

 **Centroid Detection**